 - Your telephone number

-The Property Control Section will check to make sure your property can be released.
+The Evidence Control Unit will check to make sure your property can be released and contact you at the number or email you provided.
 This may take two to five business days.

 Make an appointment

-If the property can be released to you, Salem Police Property Control staff will make an appointment with you to come get your property.
+If the property can be released to you, Salem Police Property/Evidence staff will make an appointment with you to come get your property.

-Appointments can be scheduled for Tuesdays, Thursdays, and Fridays between the hours of 9 a.m. to 11 a.m. and between 1 p.m. to 4 p.m.
+Appointments can be scheduled for Monday thru Friday between the hours of 8 a.m. to 12 p.m. and between 1 p.m. to 4 p.m.

 Bring the following items with you to your appointment:

 - Photo ID, such as a driver license or a jail identification card